 My ambitions range from developing quantum computers, developing educational software, and designing new ways for people to access space to wanting to write novels and preserve Colorado’s history.

-I am an avid writer and you can read my articles published in The Colorado Engineer magazine.
-There I wrote about equality in the sciences, exciting technological develoments, and how CU Boulder is leading the way in many key areas of research.
+I am an avid writer.
 I am a 2016 recipient of the Thompson Center for the American West’s Nonfiction Writing Contest.
-My submission was about the community of practice formed by Colorado’s Ute tribe.
 I am an avid history buff and a supporter of preservation.

 In my free time I tinker with electronics, my 3D printer, and my desktop CNC.
 I love roller coasters and thrill rides and would love to build one someday.
 To date I have ridden 248 unique roller coasters throughout the United States and hope to one day break 1000.
 I collect and repair vintage computing hardware and scientific instruments.